REFINE BY

 • With these window covers, you can let in or block out 100% external light during the day or night.
 Create a brighter or more night-like environment.

-Motorization Options for Luxurious Operation
+5. Motorized Options - Enjoy Luxurious Operation

 If you want to automate the opening and closing of window treatments for French doors, choose a product with motorized control.
 Motorized shades for French doors also come with a remote control and a rechargeable battery pack.